Nagorno-Karabakh conflict: Germany's Merkel urges ceasefire as violence escalates | DW | 29.09.2020

 Armenian forces reportedly attempted to launch counterattacks on the third day of the conflict in order to recover several villages that had fallen into the hands of the Azerbaijani military on Monday.

-The two sides sides have employed heavy artillery with both military and civilian targets being hit.
+The two sides have employed heavy artillery with both military and civilian targets being hit.

 German Chancellor Angela Merkel called for an immediate end to the violence after speaking with the Armenian prime minister, Nikol Pashinyan, on Monday and the Azerbaijani president, Ilham Aliyev, on Tuesday.